MultiTonic/thinking-dataset/README.md

      ```

 5. **Install the required packages**:
-   - With the virtual environment activated, install the dependencies listed in the `requirements.txt` file.
+   - With the virtual environment activated, install the project as a package with dependencies by running the following in the project root:
      ```bash
-     pip install -r requirements.txt
+     pip install -e .
      ```

 7. **Deactivate the virtual environment** (optional):